hyosung11/Launch-School/Courses/journal.md

 16:48 Damon is kind of a terror kid.
 Time for a break.

 16:57 I'm done for now.
 I might do a little more studying later.

+## 20210903 금요일

+06:04 Study session with Alex

+07:13 Finished studying session with Alex.
+We agreed to take the JS109 Written Assessment by Sunday 3 October 2021 at 23:59 and work on code snippet explanations in our study sessions.

+07:59 Read *The Programmer's Brain*: chapter 1 | Decoding your confusion while coding: long term memory, short term memory, working memory.

+10:44 Back from the gym.
+Talking to Sohee about SungOh's birthday party.

+10:50 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5: Advanced JavaScript Collections > Assignment 2.
+Sorting
+   * [x] 2.
+Read *A Mind for Numbers* { 18 } | Unlock Your Potential
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 23 | How to Build Endurance in Your Brain & Body

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS100/101 Study Group
+   * [ ] 3.
+SPOT QA Session
+   * [ ] 4.
+JS101 > Lesson 5 > Assignment 3.
+Nested Data Structures
+   * [x] 5.
+Read *The Programmer's Brain* | Decoding your confusion while coding
+   * [x] 6.
+Listen to the Huberman Lab Podcast Episode 24 | The Science of Vision, Eye Health & Seeing Better

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Good to go.